-The faculty within the Department of Biomedical Engineering at the McKelvey School of Engineering focus their research on six key areas.
+The faculty within the Department of Biomedical Engineering at the McKelvey School of Engineering focus their research on seven key areas.

 We aim to solve important basic science and clinical issues by developing new technologies to complement the already strong research and clinical imaging activities in our community.

 We seek to develop new methods to study, diagnose and treat cardiovascular diseases, including understanding how molecules control the heartbeat, imaging the electrical potential at the surface of the heart and creating mathematical models to connect heart function to its nanoscale molecular foundation.

 This program seeks to develop innovative approaches for treating disease, such as those associated with misfolded proteins like Alzheimer’s and Huntington’s, by manipulating molecules, cells or systems.

 Faculty involved in this area of research study neurons, neural systems, behavior and neurological disease; explore novel approaches to sensory and motor processing, and fundamentals of neural plasticity; and design neuroprosthetics.